RaqFern/JavaJourney/Journal.md

  ### **DAY 14** - September 19, 2023
  - practicing the previous topics by solving math problems with Java.
 Classes 28/29 of the Java Course by Nelio Alves

+ ### **DAY 15** - September 20, 2023
+ - still practicing the previous topics, just finished the exercices called "solving problems".
+Classes 28/29 of the Java Course by Nelio Alves
+ - Revising Java operators and conditionals